 Many of us find freckles adorable but if you’re tired of the smattering of freckles on your face and want to get rid of them, we might have some answers.
 Freckles form when your skin makes excessive melanin, which is the pigment that gives your skin color and protects it from the harmful rays of the sun.
 Whether or not your skin is prone to freckles depends on your skin type.
 For instance, people with red hair and fair skin are more likely to get them.
 But in any case, they don’t cause any harm – except maybe for making you self-conscious![ref]Freckles, moles and melanomas.
 NHS Foundation Trust.[/ref]

 Applying fading creams which contain active components such as alpha hydroxy acids, kojic acid, retinoids, or vitamin C might help fade freckles but, then, several natural remedies can help do the trick too.
 In fact, many natural substances also contain ingredients like alpha hydroxy acids and vitamin C. Here are a few that you could try.

 1. Apply Raw Radish Juice

-Papaya is another good source of alpha hydroxy acids.
-It is also known to remove sun tan.
+Papaya is another good source of

 2. Dab On Some Buttermilk

 The lactic acid (an alpha hydroxy acid) in buttermilk can help you tackle freckles.
 It removes pigmented skin by facilitating the shedding of the epidermis, the outer layer of your skin.
 Additionally, research states that lactic acid-treated skin has lesser deposits of melanin.
-Hence, it might also reduce the incidence of pigmentation.
+Hence,

 Since lactic acid is the active ingredient involved in removing freckles, you can also try sour cream and yogurt.